June 19: Jordan Valley Park fountains reopen

 After several weeks of being closed, Park Board playgrounds, family centers, sports facilities other locations are beginning to reopen, many with modifired hours and new operating guidelines.

 As of May 14, playgrounds are reopened with physical distancing guidelines in place.

 Yes, outdoor parks, including playgrounds, open spaces and trails are open.
 Physical distancing guidelines remain in place.

 Park Board playground equipment is not disinfected regularly.
 However, the Springfield-Greene County Health Department advises that the virus causing COVID-19 may be susceptible to UV light and humidity.

 Visitors are advised to keep a minimum six-foot distance from others, make sure they wash their hands before and after visiting parks, avoid touching their faces, cover any coughs or sneezes, and avoid areas where crowd size is approaching 25 people.
 All park visitors are asked to please stay home if they are feeling any symptoms of illness.

 Members and guests must maintain a six-foot distance from one another and classes may be moved to another room to allow for physical distancing.
-Restrooms and locker rooms are open, but showers and drinking fountains are closed — bring your own water bottle.
+Restrooms, showers and locker rooms are open, but drinking fountains are closed — bring your own water bottle.
 Childcare services, rentals and birthday parties are not currently available.
 No congregating is allowed in common areas.
 All members and guests are asked to please stay home if they are feeling any symptoms of illness.